astriaorg/astria/crates/astria-grpc-mock/README.md

 ## Usage

-The GRPC mock crate works by providing the functionality to mount `Mock`s to `MockServer`s.
+The gRPC mock crate works by providing the functionality to mount `Mock`s to `MockServer`s.
 A `Mock`, among other fields, contains a `Matcher` and a `ResponseTemplate`.
 Upon being mounted to the server, the `Mock` will check incoming requests to the server for a match using the `Matcher`.
 If the criteria is met, it will respond with `ResponseTemplate::respond()`.

-To use the GRPC mock functionality, you first need to instantiate a `MockServer` with `MockServer::new()`.
+To use the gRPC mock functionality, you first need to instantiate a `MockServer` with `MockServer::new()`.

 To create a `Mock`, a typical flow is the following: